vazexqi/vazexqi.github.com/_posts/2013-02-08-made-to-stick.md

 I've used the techniques in the book myself during my presentations and during my interviews.
 I have recommended the book to my colleagues who are about to make presentations.
-And when people embrace those ideas, there is definitely a positive effect on their presentations.
+And when people embrace those ideas, there is definitely a positive effect on their presentations <i class="icon-thumbs-up"></i>.

 By the way, the story happened in 1992.
 I was unable to find any continuation of the story in the present time.
 So I would assume that